 It’s a common misconception that brilliant thinkers are born that way, but thinking is a skill which can be practiced just as any other skill.
 And the good news is: it’s never too late to start proactively applying thinking tools and strategies.

-The average human mind is fairly similar.
+The average human mind is fairly similar across the board.
 What differentiates between poor thinking and good thinking is the way we decide to use our mind.
 Lazy shortcuts and cognitive biases will result in poor thinking.
 Conscious mental models and emotional awareness will result in better thinking.

 Critically thinking through problems can lead to more efficient solutions.
 Networked thinking can lead to more creative ideas.
 Being skeptical of your memories and intuitions can prevent painful mistakes.
 This guide will explore how to think better with principles, frameworks, and tools for thought.